What is a Transcatheter Aortic Valve Replacement (TAVR)?

 - Transapical: A small incision is cut in between the ribs on the chest and the catheter is inserted into a large artery or the tip of the apex.

-The TAVR team, including the cardiologist and cardiothoracic surgeon, will determine which method is best for each patient.
+The TAVR team, including interventional cardiologists and a cardiothoracic surgeon, will determine which method is best for each patient.